hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 ![](/img/wod-db-go-2.png "Workshop's fields in the Database #2.")

 * **Compile:** This entry will be filled with the name of a script to be compiled at deployment time.
 This feature allows the admin to hide login scripts and credentials in non-editable executable files
-* **Varpass:**  This defines whethere a workshop require some password variable to be leveraged or not
+* **Varpass:**  This defines whether or not a workshop requires a password variable needs to be leveraged
 * **R﻿eplayId:** This entry links the dedicated replay video to the workshop. it enables the presence of the replay in the learn more page of the workshop
 * **W﻿orkshopImg:** As part of the lifecycle of the workshop, several emails are sent to the student.
 A workshop image is embbeded in the first emails
 * **B﻿adgeImg:** As part of the lifecycle of the workshop, several emails are sent to the student.
 In the final email, a badge is included.
 It allows the student to share its accomplishment on social media like linkedin for instance